waiyankyaw-william/responsive-screeno-video-and-streaming-website-with-html-and-css/README.md

-# Screeno Video and Streaming Webiste by HTML & CSS
+# Screeno Video and Streaming Webiste by HTML & CSS (Responsive)

 Screnno is a versatile video and streaming platform that helps you manage, showcase, and monetize your content.
 Easily Upload & Organize videos, offer On-Demand Streaming, and schedule Live Streams with countdown overlays.
 Monetize with subscriptions or one-time purchases, and gain insights with Analytics.
 Screnno ensures seamless viewing across all devices.